Brian Bruney: New York Yankees

-In 2009, Bruney spent part of the season on the disabled list with a 3.92 ERA and 1.51 WHIP in 39 innings pitched.
+In 2009, Bruney pitched in eight games to start the season before hitting the disabled list with an elbow injury on April 25.
+He was slow to recover and later revealed he had his the injury during spring training.
+He returned and pitched one scoreless inning versus the Baltimore Orioles on May 19 before going back on the disabled list.
 On June 13, 2009, Bruney criticized New York Mets closer Francisco Rodríguez, calling his antics on the mound "unbelievable" and saying that Rodriguez has "got a tired act."
 Rodríguez responded after the Mets won that day's game by saying "somebody like that, it doesn't bother me," and suggesting that Bruney "better keep his mouth shut and do his job, not worry about somebody else.
 I don't even know who the guy is.
 I'm not going to waste my time with that guy.
 Instead of sending messages through the paper, next time when you see me at Citi Field, come up to me and say it to my face."
 During batting practice the following day at Yankee Stadium, Rodríguez confronted Bruney on the field, pointing and shouting at him before teammates from both sides could separate the two.
+He was finally activated on June 16.

-Bruney did not appear in the ALDS against the Twins or the ALCS against the Angels, but was added to the World Series roster.
+Bruney did not appear in the 2009 American League Division Series against the Minnesota Twins or the American League Championship Series against the Los Angeles Angels, but was added to the World Series roster.
 On October 28, it was announced that Bruney would be replacing backup catcher Francisco Cervelli on the 25-man roster for the World Series.

 Washington Nationals

 On December 7, 2009, Bruney was traded to the Washington Nationals for Jamie Hoffmann, Washington's pick in the 2009 Rule 5 draft.
-On May 25, 2010, the Nationals released him after designating him for assignment on May 17.
+After allowing 15 earned runs and walking 20 batters in 17.2 innings, he was designated for assignment on May 17, 2010.
+Bruney cleared waivers and refused an outright assignment to Triple-A. He was released on May 17.

+Milwaukee Brewers

+On June 6, 2010, Bruney signed a minor league contract with the Milwaukee Brewers.
+He was released on June 21 prior to his opt out date, having pitched 3.1 scoreless innings with the Triple-A Nashville Sounds.